DVE2000/Dogbone/README.md

    * If you installed F360 from Apple App Store - download self extracting file [here](https://github.com/DVE2000/Dogbone/releases/download/v2.0/macSetup_appstore_dogbone_v2_0.pkg)

+   If you're having problems due to Apple Security, instead of clicking in the Downloads Dock icon Folder or Stack, click "Open in Finder" and then right-click the package and select "Open".
+You'll be able to install it then.

 zip and tar files available (for both Mac and Windows) [here](https://github.com/DVE2000/Dogbone/releases)